KABAM-Robotics/ros1_bridge/README.md

 # Bridge communication between ROS 1 and ROS 2

 This package provides a network bridge which enables the exchange of messages between ROS 1 and ROS 2.
+As KABAM Robotics we have forked this repository and made changes to tailor it to be more production grade and stable.

 The bridge is currently implemented in C++ as at the time the Python API for ROS 2 had not been developed.
 Because of this its support is limited to only the message/service types available at compile time of the bridge.